CoinOpLLC/mule/BookOfBooks.md

 `deftrade`: The Book of Books
 ---

-This document describes `deftrade`, a foundational toolkit for composing applications that serve investment funds, asset exchanges, and other **financial market participants**.
+This document describes `deftrade`, a **foundational toolkit** for composing applications that serve investment funds, asset exchanges, and other **financial market participants**.

-Developers will use `deftrade` to build systems that allow traders, market makers, deal makers, portfolio managers, and clients to operate within a universal and distributed financial bookkeeping platform.
+Developers will use `deftrade` to build systems that allow traders, market makers, deal makers, portfolio managers, and clients to operate within a _universal and distributed_ financial bookkeeping platform.

 Users of these applications will be able to:

-- lead their business: code _follows_ business, and code is _isomorphic_ to (legal) paper
+- lead their business: code _follows_ business, and code can be made _isomorphic_ to (legal) paper in a bounded, straightforward process
 - strike deals of arbitrary complexity and have the "back office" keep up automatically
 - compose new contracts and entities by combining standard contracts via a lawful algebra